 SSR1 Recommendation 10

-ICANN should continue its efforts to step up contract compliance enforcement and provide adequate resources for this function.
-ICANN also should develop and implement a more structured process for monitoring compliance issues and investigations.
+“ICANN should continue its efforts to step up contract compliance enforcement and provide adequate resources for this function.
+ICANN also should develop and implement a more structured process for monitoring compliance issues and investigations.”

 SSR2 Conclusion: This recommendation remains relevant and was not fully implemented.
 The intended effect of having adequate resources applied to contract compliance enforcement and developing an ongoing structured process for monitoring compliance was not achieved.

-Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties and SSR2 Recommendation 9: Monitor and Enforce Compliance for the SSR2 recommendations that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties, and SSR2 Recommendation 9: Monitor and Enforce Compliance for the SSR2 recommendations that expand upon the original SSR1 recommendation.

 Rationale:

 The assessment is based on publicly available information (e.g., the Contractual Compliance Reporting page) as well as an ICANN staff report that provided evidence of implementation of the recommendation.
 Regular public reporting of compliance activities is part of ICANN org’s Strategic and Operating Plan (SOP).
-ICANN org has a dedicated public page for Contractual Compliance Reporting, including data on monthly, quarterly, and annual data; ten different reports queryable over a rolling 13-month period; and metrics and data as explicitly requested by different working groups.
-Some Compliance auditing and outreach programs are now in place.
+ICANN org has a dedicated public page for Contractual Compliance reporting, including data on monthly, quarterly, and annual data; ten different reports queryable over a rolling 13-month period; and metrics and data as explicitly requested by different working groups.
+Some Contractual Compliance auditing and outreach programs are now in place.
 ICANN org created new positions after the SSR1 Review to ensure the fulfillment of goals and objectives in this area.

-Complaints mechanisms were updated by migrating to the ICANN org website, automating, and launching a bulk complaint tool.
+Complaint mechanisms were updated by migrating to the ICANN org website, automating, and launching a bulk complaint tool.
 Additionally, ICANN staff indicated that a Pulse Survey was conducted.
 ICANN org launched a quality check for inaccuracies within the RDS data.
 RDS accuracy reporting has been underway since the 2012 WHOIS Review Team recommended the action.

-Compliance enforcement reports for 2017 and 2016 contain little evidence of SSR enforcement actions, despite the new gTLD base registry agreement (July 2017) that contains specific obligations on contracted parties relating to security and stability and may assist further implementation.
+Compliance enforcement reports for 2017 and 2016 contain little evidence of SSR enforcement actions, despite the new gTLD base registry agreement (July 2017) that contains specific obligations on contracted parties relating to security and stability, and may assist further implementation.
 It is unclear to the SSR2 Review Team how ICANN org’s goal to reduce the incidence and impact of registration abuse and malicious conduct carries through compliance actions or other initiatives.
 The majority of the issues in the staff SSR1 implementation report highlight matters relating to WHOIS.
-Additionally, the registrar agreement (RAA 2013) contains vague enforcement rights for ICANN org in relation to registrars whose operation endangers Registrar Services, Registry Services, the DNS, or the Internet.
+Additionally, the registrar agreement (RAA 2013) contains vague enforcement rights for ICANN org in relation to registrars whose operation endangers registrar and registry services, the DNS, or the Internet.

 ICANN org produces monthly reports about its compliance enforcement work, but it is not clear the extent to which SSR issues are handled within the compliance process.